monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 ![](/assets/part2/save_measurements.jpg)

-Or; to export results as an Excel file, click on the results window and within the window select **File Save As.** Select your folder and name the file as you normally would.
+Or; to export results as an Excel file, click on the results window and within the window select **File -&gt; Save As.** Select your folder and name the file as you normally would.

 ### An Important Note on Image Quality and Compression